-Global distribution systems (GDSs) are computerized, centralized services that provide travel-related transactions.
-They cover everything from airline tickets to car rentals to hotel rooms and more.
+Global distribution systems (GDSs) are computerized networks/platforms that centralize services and provide travel-related transactions.
+They cover everything from airline tickets, to car rentals, to hotel rooms, and more.

-Global distribution systems were originally usually set up for use by the airlines but were later extended to travel agents.
-Today, global distribution systems allow users to purchase tickets from multiple different providers or airlines.
+Global distribution systems were originally set up for use by the airlines but were later extended to travel agents.
+Today, the systems allow users to purchase tickets from multiple different providers or airlines.
 Global distribution systems are also the back end of most Internet-based travel services.

-To see how global distribution systems work, let's take a closer look at one of the biggies: Amadeus.
-Amadeus was created in 1987 as a joint venture between Air France, Iberia, Lufthansa and SAS and has grown considerably over the past twenty-five years.
+To see how global distribution systems work, take a closer look at one of the largest—Amadeus.
+Amadeus was created in 1987 as a joint venture between Air France, Iberia, Lufthansa, and SAS and has grown considerably over the past twenty-five years.